WCTC-Net-Database/w5-oop-lsp-and-isp-behaviors-ndamour1/README.md

 #### Stretch Goal: Command Pattern
 - [Command Design Pattern in C#](https://refactoring.guru/design-patterns/command/csharp/example) - A comprehensive guide on implementing the Command Pattern in C#.
 - [The Command Pattern Explained](https://www.dofactory.com/net/command-design-pattern) - An overview of the Command Pattern with examples in .NET.

+## New Behavior Documentation
+1. **IFlyable** - an interface that instantiates the Fly() method.
+2. **Fly()** - a method from the IFlayable interface that determines whether an entity can or cannot fly.
+3. **IShootable** - an interface instantiates the Shoot() method.
+4. **Shoot()** - a method from the IShootable interface that determines whether or not an entity can fire a bow from an arrow and shoot at a target.
+5. **Archer** - a class that inherits from the IEntity interface that wields a bow and arrow, and is thus possesses the Shoot() method.
+6. **ICastable** - an interface that instantiates the Cast() method, which utilizes the CastSpell constructor.
+7. **Cast()** - a method from the ICastable interface that determines whether or not an entity can cast a designated spell at a target.
+8. **CastSpell()** - a constructor from the ICastable interface used to designates the criteria for using the Cast() method: the caster's target and what spell they are using.
+9. **Mage** - a class that inherits from the IEntity interface that is able to cast spells, and is thus possesses the Cast() method.
+10. **Entities** - an archer and a mage have been added to the GameEngine and Program classes and are desigated as the superheroes Hawkeye and Doctor Fate.
+The regular character has been named Blast Hardcheese, the goblin has been named Snorg, and the ghost has been named Z'Skayr.
+ 11. **Combat** - Hawkeye attacks Snorg with the Shoot() method, Doctor Fate targets Z'Sakyr with the Cast() method, and Z'Sakyr now targets Doctor Fate.